 "You've received magic from Carbunkle?"
-Valentino asked as he glanced over towards the silver-haired man in question.
+Valentino glanced over towards the silver-haired man in question.

 "Before you do, I want to know something," Rubio gave the bird-like spirit a serious stare as the spirit listened silently before the man continued.
 "Why did you give me the power on your own so easily?"

 "You would have never defeated me on your own," Carbunkle explained the cold, hard truth of the situation.
 "The physical world cannot penetrate the paranormal without aid from outside forces or scientific devices.
 Everyone who comes in here gets a fair chance and you have proven yourself worthy of my power.
 Our battle is over.
 Come to me."

 "Why?"
 Rubio was a little hesitant to go to the spirit.
 He was used to being screwed over.
 What would make him think that Carbunkle was any different than any other opposing entity that came across his path?
 The man gave Carbunkle a protective look as he walked over to Valentino and wrapped his arms securely around the man.